 Powerful and Dynamic

-The SDA-7120 features Dante™ audio networking so you can connect with the JBL Synthesis SDR-35 AVR and SDP-55 immersive surround sound processor as well as other Dante-enabled products over Ethernet-based networks via a Cat5e or Cat 6 cable.
-Dante audio networking uses standard IP network to transmit high-quality, uncompressed multi-channel audio with near-zero latency.
+The SDA-2200 features Dante™ audio networking so you can connect with the JBL Synthesis SDR-35 AVR and SDP-55 immersive surround sound processor as well as other Dante-enabled products over Ethernet-based networks via a Cat5e or Cat 6 cable.
+Dante audio networking uses standard IP networks to transmit high-quality, uncompressed multi-channel audio with near-zero latency.
 It's the most flexible, reliable, and easy-to-manage audio networking solution available, and provides the lowest cost of ownership by dramatically reducing cabling and labor costs as well as eliminating issues with interference, crosstalk and signal degradation associated with analog cable.
-The SDA-7120 is capable of receiving hi resolution audio (up to 24 bit /192k ).
+The SDA-2200 is capable of receiving high-resolution audio via Dante.
 Signal routing and system configuration with Dante is fast, simple, and incredibly flexible.
 Once the network is configured, signal routing and other system settings are stored safely in the Dante devices themselves, so they are automatically restored if a device is power-cycled.